Frequently Asked Questions about the Grants Program

 Q. What cannot be funded through a Foundation grant?

-A. No grant monies are available for staff and faculty salaries, except stipends or replacement costs for a one-time project or short-term funding.
+A. No grant monies are available for staff and faculty salaries (except replacement costs for a one-time project or short-term funding, which must include an additional 16.5% for benefits), exempt employee stipends, curriculum development, or student scholarships.

 Q. Can I receive more than one grant?

 A. Yes, faculty and staff may submit and may receive more than one grant.
-However, since funds are very limited, it is highly unlikely funding will be secured for multiple projects.
+However, since funds are very limited, it is highly unlikely to secure funding for multiple projects.
 You are strongly encouraged to only submit one grant per year.

 Q. Do I have to be a full-time employee?